-Protection of wetlands and forests in the lowlands of Bristol and Clarendon
+Protecting the wetlands and forests in the Bristol and Clarendon lowlands

 Wetland and forest protected by NCC in Bristol, Quebec (Photo by NCC)